geoffchan23/cv/index.md

 `Feb 11' - Aug 16'`
 __Frontend Developer Lead @ World Vision Canada__
-- Lead a talented team of frontend developers at World Vision Canada, driving the adoption of innovative technology solutions and industry standards to revolutionize our digital platforms and enhance user experiences.
+- Led a talented team of frontend developers.
+Drove the adoption of innovative technology solutions and industry standards to revolutionize our digital platforms and enhance user experiences.

 ## Education